Shanawdithit: After her death

-After Shanawdithit's death Carson performed a postmortem and noted peculiarities with the parietal bone of the skull, eventually sending it to the Royal College of Physicians in London for study.
+After Shanawdithit's death Carson performed a postmortem and noted peculiarities with the parietal bone of her skull, eventually sending her skull to the Royal College of Physicians in London for study.
 Shanawdithit's remains were buried in the graveyard of St. Mary the Virgin Church on the south side of St. John's.
 In 1938, the Royal College of Physicians gave her skull to the Royal College of Surgeons.
 It was lost in the German Blitz bombing of London in World War II.

 Meanwhile, in 1903, the church graveyard had been lost to railway construction.
 The church was torn down in 1963.
 A monument on the site reads: "This monument marks the site of the Parish Church of St. Mary the Virgin during the period 1859–1963.
 Fishermen and sailors from many ports found a spiritual haven within its hallowed walls.
 Near this spot is the burying place of Nancy Shanawdithit, very probably the last of the Beothuks, who died on June 6, 1829".